Category Archives: Scottish Royals

 Margaret’s father Archibald Douglas 6th Earl of Angus; Credit – Wikipedia

 In 1517, Lady Margaret and her parents returned to Scotland.
 Her parents became estranged and her father had a daughter with his mistress.
-There was an Anglophile sentiment among some of the Scottish nobility, supported by King Henry VIII of England.
+There was an Anglophile sentiment among some Scottish nobility, supported by King Henry VIII of England.
 This allowed Lady Margaret’s father Archibald Douglas to carry out a coup d’état in 1525.
 Her thirteen-year-old half-brother James V, King of Scots was placed under Archibald’s supervision in Edinburgh.
 Archibald’s relatives and associates were appointed to high political offices.
 This caused discontent among the Scottish nobility but all attempts to rebel against Archibald were crushed.

 Meanwhile, Margaret Tudor transferred her affections to Henry Stewart, 1st Lord Methven.
 On March 11, 1527, Pope Clement VII granted Margaret Tudor a divorce from Archibald Douglas, 6th Earl of Angus.
 Margaret and Henry Stewart, 1st Lord Methven were married on March 3, 1528.
 The marriage produced a daughter, Dorothea Stewart, born circa April 1528, who died in infancy.
 At the end of March 1528, Margaret Tudor and Methven were besieged by Archibald and some of his Douglas relatives at Stirling Castle in Stirling, Scotland.
-A few weeks later, James V, King of Scots managed to escape from custody and took refuge at Stirling Castle.
+A few weeks later, James V, King of Scots escaped from custody and took refuge at Stirling Castle.
 James V issued an order that his former stepfather Archibald Douglas, 6th Earl of Angus, and all the Douglases were forbidden to come within seven miles of him.

 Lady Margaret’s father wanted to flee Scotland and he sought refuge with brother-in-law King Henry VIII in England.
 Under the terms of her parents’ divorce, Lady Margaret remained legitimate and was fourth in the line of succession to the English throne.
-She was considered to be a desirable bride and her father used this to his advantage.
+She was considered a desirable potential bride and her father used this to his advantage.
 Lady Margaret was taken from her mother and sent to England as a goodwill gesture to her uncle King Henry VIII who ignored his sister’s pleas to return her daughter.

 Lady Margaret’s first cousin Mary Tudor; Credit – Wikipedia

-Accompanied by her governess Isobel Hoppar, Lady Margaret joined the household of her godfather Cardinal Wolsey.
+Accompanied by her governess Isobel Hoppar, Lady Margaret joined the household of her godfather Cardinal Thomas Wolsey.
 After the death of Cardinal Wolsey in 1530, Lady Margaret joined the household of her first cousin Mary Tudor, the future Queen Mary I of England.
 Because of her place in the line of succession to the English throne, Lady Margaret continued to be brought up at the English court with her first cousin Mary Tudor, who was only four months younger than Margaret and remained her lifelong friend.
 Even though Lady Margaret’s father Archibald Douglas, 6th Earl of Angus lived in England for a period of time, Lady Margaret’s uncle King Henry VIII kept her guardianship.

 In 1533, when King Henry VIII married Anne Boleyn, Lady Margaret became one of Anne’s ladies-in-waiting.
-It was at Anne’s court that Lady Margaret met Lord Thomas Howard, a younger son of Thomas Howard, 2nd Duke of Norfolk and his second wife Agnes Tilney.
+While at Anne’s court, Lady Margaret met Lord Thomas Howard, a younger son of Thomas Howard, 2nd Duke of Norfolk and his second wife Agnes Tilney.
 Lord Thomas was a half-brother of the well-known Thomas Howard, 3rd Duke of Norfolk (son of the 2nd Duke of Norfolk by his first marriage and the uncle of King Henry VIII’s beheaded wives Anne Boleyn and Catherine Howard), and is often confused with his elder brother.
 By the end of 1535, Lord Thomas and Lady Margaret had fallen in love and become secretly engaged.

 King Henry VIII was enraged when he found out about Lady Margaret and Lord Thomas because of Lady Margaret’s place in the line of succession.
-Lady Margaret and Thomas were sent to the Tower of London and in July 1536, an Act of Attainder was passed in Parliament against Lord Thomas Howard accusing him of interrupting and impeding the succession of the crown.
+Lady Margaret and Thomas were sent to the Tower of London.
+In July 1536, an Act of Attainder was passed in Parliament against Lord Thomas Howard accusing him of interrupting and impeding the succession of the crown.
 Lord Thomas was sentenced to death but the execution was never carried out.
 While at the Tower of London, Lady Margaret became quite ill and was allowed to be moved to Syon Abbey under the supervision of the abbess.
 On October 29, 1537, Lady Margaret was released from Syon Abbey.
 Two days later, Lord Thomas Howard died at the Tower of London from an illness although there was speculation that he was poisoned.

-In 1540, Lady Margaret again angered King Henry VIII when she had an affair with a gentleman at the court, Charles Howard who was the son of Lord Edmund Howard (Lord Thomas Howard’s half-brother) and brother of King Henry VIII’s fifth wife Catherine Howard.
+In 1540, Lady Margaret again angered King Henry VIII when she had an affair with a gentleman at the court, Charles Howard, the son of Lord Edmund Howard (Lord Thomas Howard’s half-brother) and brother of King Henry VIII’s fifth wife Catherine Howard.
 In 1543, Lady Margaret was one of the few witnesses of King Henry VIII’s sixth and final marriage to Catherine Parr, at Hampton Court Palace.
 Lady Margaret had known Catherine Parr since they had both come to court in the 1520s, and became one of Catherine Parr’s chief ladies.

 Margaret’s husband, Matthew Stewart, 4th Earl of Lennox; Credit – Wikipedia

 By 1544, it seemed as if 29-year-old Lady Margaret would never be married.
 Instead of invading Scotland, King Henry VIII decided to build Scottish support for a marriage between his only son and heir, the future but short-reigned King Edward VI, and the year-old Mary, Queen of Scots which would unite the crowns of England and Scotland.
 The marriage never happened and the possibility of the marriage caused a war called the Rough Wooing.
 Lady Margaret was to be a pawn in her uncle’s plan.
-King Henry VIII offered his niece in marriage to Matthew Stewart, 4th Earl of Lennox, one of Scotland’s leading noblemen and a descendant of James I, King of Scots.
+King Henry VIII offered his niece as a bride to Matthew Stewart, 4th Earl of Lennox, one of Scotland’s leading noblemen and a descendant of James I, King of Scots.

 King Henry VIII generously allowed Lady Margaret and Lennox to accept or reject the marriage once they met.
 Lady Margaret and Lennox were equally delighted with each other.
 They were married on June 29, 1544, in the presence of King Henry VIII and Queen Catherine Parr.